 A physician can determine during a physical exam if there are signs that point to allergies, such as the appearance of your nasal mucous membranes .

 Doctors of Osteopathic Medicine, or DOs, look beyond your symptoms to understand how lifestyle and environmental factors affect your wellbeing.
 They listen and partner with you to help you get healthy and stay well.

 Reducing Seasonal Allergy Risk

-Because seasonal allergies are caused by pollen that exists in the air, it can be difficult to avoid, but not impossible.
-Here are Dr. Georgeson’s six tips for avoiding pollen exposure.
+Because seasonal allergies are caused by pollen that exists in the air, they can be difficult to avoid, but not impossible.
+Pamela A. Georgeson, DO, an osteopathic allergist suggests minimizing your pollen exposure by:

-Take a vacation during the height of the pollen season to a more pollen-free area, such as the beach.
+Taking a vacation during the height of the pollen season to a more pollen-free area, such as the beach.

 How do I treat my seasonal allergies?

-While avoidance of pollen triggers is best, it is often not practical.”
-“Some of the most common treatments for seasonal allergies are over-the-counter antihistamines and decongestants,” says Dr. Georgeson.
-“Your physician may also prescribe steroid nasal sprays, which work to decrease inflammation, or administer allergy shots if other options do not work.
+While avoidance of pollen triggers is best, it is often not practical.
+Some of the most common treatments for seasonal allergies include over-the-counter antihistamines and decongestants.
+Your physician may also prescribe steroid nasal sprays, which work to decrease inflammation, or administer allergy shots if other options do not work.